diva-e/eslint-config-typescript-recommended/README.md

 See [tslint](https://github.com/palantir/tslint) for recommended rules.
 See [eslint-plugin-typescript](https://github.com/nzakas/eslint-plugin-typescript) for available rules.

-This config add recommended rules from `tslint` when they are available in `eslint`.
+This config adds recommended rules from `tslint` when they are available in `eslint`.
 Available rules from `eslint-plugin-typescript` will be included when needed.

+## Pre-Install

+[eslint](https://github.com/eslint/eslint and [eslint-plugin-typescript](https://github.com/nzakas/eslint-plugin-typescript) are installed and configured via eslint config.

 ## Install